Hurst Amateur Radio Club Bylaws

 - SECRETARY – The Secretary shall be responsible for the Club records and present to the membership the minutes of the previous meeting prior to being accepted as permanent Club records.
 The Secretary shall maintain job descriptions for each of the elected offices.

-- The Executive Board shall consist of the Officers and Directors provided in Article VIII.
+- The Executive Board shall consist of the Officers and Directors provided in Article 6.

-- Each Officer and Director shall be a member in good standing and at least 18 years of age.
+- Each Officer and Director shall be a member in good standing.

 - In the event of a vacancy on the Board, the President shall fill said vacancy by appointment.